 A Teton Treehouse – There are six areas available to stay at the Teton Treehouses, breakfast is included in your stay.
 The hosts are glad to provide a list of things to do and see in the area, personalized for you and your family.
 Rates start $160 per night and go up to $300 per night depending on the season and the treehouse you choose.

 Treetop Hideaway Cabin – This location has different sizes of treehouses to choose from sleep anywhere from 2 to 8 people.
 In addition to staying in the treehouse, there are activities to participate in, like float trips, hiking, bird watching, and star gazing.
 Rates range from $119 to $379

 Carolina Heritage Outfitters – Located in St. George, South Carolina.
 This is a primitive treehouse situation.
 It is the midway point of a 23-mile canoe trip.
 The minimum age is 11 for these particular accommodations.
 The cost is $170 per person.

-Treehouse Point – Located in Fall City, Washington.
-This treehouse destination has a minimum age of 13, so keep that in mind when booking.
+Treehouse Point – This treehouse destination has a minimum age of 13, so keep that in mind when booking.
 Nearby the treehouses you can find local restaurants, farmers markets and hiking trails to keep you and your family busy.
 Prices aren’t readily available on the site, if you enter your name and email you will get an automated email that contains that information.
 For this reason we won’t post the prices, however they seem to be in line with the other prices listed.

 Have you done a treehouse vacation before?
 If you haven’t would you want to?